 Disposing of Household Hazardous Waste – Voucher Program

 The Adams-Clermont Solid Waste District and Environmental Enterprises have partnered to offer a disposal voucher for Clermont residents looking to dispose of hazardous wastes around their homes.
-The Solid Waste District will issue a voucher for payment if a resident is willing to bring the hazardous materials to Environmental Enterprise’s location at 4650 Spring Grove Avenue in Cincinnati.
-All the resident has to do is call the District at 732-7745 and let them know what hazardous materials they have.
-The District will mail the voucher, which the resident will take along with the materials to Environmental Enterprises, and the District will pick up the disposal fee.
+The Solid Waste District will issue a voucher for payment if a resident is willing to deliver the hazardous materials to Environmental Enterprise’s location at 4650 Spring Grove Avenue in Cincinnati.
+To request a voucher, a resident needs to email a list of the hazardous materials they have, along with the quantity of each item, to dsnyder@ClermontCountyOhio.gov or call (513) 732-7744.
+The District will mail or email a voucher to the resident, which the resident will take along with the materials to Environmental Enterprises, and the District will pay for the disposal fee.
+Current hours for disposal are Tuesday and Wednesday, 7:00AM-11:00AM.
+For detailed directions to EEI click here.
+Please note: this voucher will not cover paint disposal.
+Also, automotive fluids such as motor oil, brake fluid, anti-freeze and transmission fluid cannot be included on the voucher as they can be disposed of locally for free at many automotive service centers.

 Handling Household Hazardous Waste